Intelligent LiDAR Navigation: Leveraging External Information and Semantic Maps with LLM as Copilot: Approach

 \subsection{Human Instruction Processing and Passage Cost Evaluation}

-As illustrated in Fig. \ref{fig:flow}, initially, the system receives a human instruction, such as 'Hi, robot, please go and bring this document to the robotics training lab.'
-Using the osmAG provided in the prompt, the LLM identifies the destination area.
-Additionally, this module also evaluates the cost of traversing each passage based on two factors: the type of passage (automatic or handle-operated doors) and the robot's prior experience with it.
+As illustrated in Fig. \ref{fig:flow}, initially, the system receives a human instruction, such as `Hi, robot, please go and bring this document to the robotics training lab.'
+Using the osmAG provided in the prompt, the LLM identifies the destination area $A_{goal}$.
+In addition to the edge costs $d_{ij}$ described in Section \ref{osmAG}, our approach incorporates an additional cost $pc_{i}$ for traversing individual passages.
+This cost $pc_{i}$ is determined based on two factors: the type of passage (automatic or handle-operated doors) and the robot's prior experience with it.
 Some mobile manipulation robots can open doors independently if their hands are free, while others depend on assistance from humans or other robots, or must find alternative routes.
 As a result, automatic doors may be assigned lower costs compared to doors with handles.
 Experience data is collected as detailed in Section \ref{sec:experience}.
-Certain doors, such as those frequently blocked by obstacles, are often difficult to open and cause repeated failures, leading the robot to learn to assign higher costs to these consistently problematic passages.
-The output of this module includes the identified destination area and the access cost of all passages.
+Certain doors, such as those frequently blocked by obstacles, are often difficult to open and cause repeated failures, leading the LLM to assign higher costs to these consistently problematic passages.

+The prompt to assess $pc_{i}$ follows the structure illustrated in Fig. \ref{fig:prompt}, includes an overall description, the LLM's responsibilities, and input/output formats, but without examples or chain-of-thought reasoning.
+For brevity, the specific prompt is omitted here but is available in our Git repository.
+The output of this module includes the identified destination area $A_{goal}$ and the $pc_{i}$ of all passages.